onebee9/chatApp/README.md

 - Node 10.x or above
 - NPM 5.x or above

+## Getting started
+* Install all dependencies (using the npm install command).
+* Install socket.io.
+* Run the development web server using the node server.js command.
+* To create a group chat, open localhost:8080 in a different browser, select the same room and start chatting!

 ## Roadmap
 * Enabling users switch between rooms
 Enabling users to send direct messages